vladdou/ms4-of-stories-shop/README.md

     The footer is displayed on all pages and features links to the companys social media accounts.

 - **Home**
-    The landing page features a background image with a call to action button with the text *shop now* that leads to the product page so that users have an easy and quick way of finding the products.
+    The landing page features a background image with a call to action button with the text *shop now* that leads to the products so that users have an easy and quick way of finding them.

 - **Sign Up**
     This page contains a sign up form to register an account.

 - **Log In**
-    This page contains a form for the user to login to their account.
+    This page contains a form for the user to log in to their account.

 - **Password reset page**
     Option for users to reset their password by email.